helium729/vigna/README.md

 Module to get cycles(in 64-bits) after reset.

 #### uart.v
 The uart module for a 2-wire uart interface with a simple fifo buffer.
-Not finished yet.

 Memory Interface
 -----------------